 Getting started with yoga for breathing

-The best part about yoga for breathing is that you can start practicing almost anywhere and at any time, even if you’re in the bus, at work, in the park, or at your gym.
-If you have enough place to straighten your spine and breathe deep, you can perform all the different yoga breathing exercises or Pranayama.
+The best part about yoga for breathing is that you can start practising almost anywhere and at any time, even if you’re on the bus, at work, in the park, or at your gym.
+If you have enough place to straighten your spine and breathe deeply, you can perform all the different yoga breathing exercises or Pranayama.

 To get started, begin with just five minutes of yoga breathing exercises.
 You can work your way up to longer durations as you get used to it.
-Yogic breathing is very similar to yoga asana practice because you will need to do it consistently in order to experience its myriad benefits.
-Similar to asana practice, Pranayama should be practiced regularly to strengthen your physical bodyyou’re your mind.
+Yogic breathing is very similar to yoga asana practice because you will need to do it consistently to experience its myriad benefits.
+Similar to asana practice, Pranayama should be practised regularly to strengthen your physical body you’re your mind.

 The rules of yogic breathing